Bhutan travel destination

 Thimphu

 Thimphu blends modern Bhutanese life with ancient traditions.
-Visit Tashichho Dzong and the giant Buddha Dordenma statue.
-Explore bustling markets and cultural sites.
+Visit Tashichho Dzong fortress and the giant Buddha Dordenma statue.
+Explore bustling markets and cultural museums.

 Paro